 Emotional dysregulation lowers our adaptability to life changes.
 We become more prone to distractions and fail our coping mechanisms, which is why we often start resisting changes.
 A great exercise to build adaptability is objective evaluation.

 For example, when you feel bogged down by stressful emotions that you want to avoid, and you might end up destructively reacting to them, take a moment to think what if your best friend was experiencing the same thing?
-What would you have suggested him to do under these circumstances?
+What would you have suggested they do under these circumstances?
 Write your answers if you want to and try to think if you are following the same steps for yourself!

 Setting aside some time for ourselves every day is a great way to build emotional regulation skills.
 Reminding ourselves of our talents and virtues, and letting our minds land on a flexible space can immensely change the way we feel and react to our emotions.